-6 Choosing your future
+6 Choosing Your Future

 Your future is full of exciting new possibilities, but which of these options will you choose?
 What are all the opportunities for students of computing?
 How will you choose the one is best for you?
 When choosing your future, do you see yourself as a default user or the weird edge case pictured in figure 6.1?